 Disclosure will take place on a ‘need-to-know’ basis, so that only those individuals/organisations who need to know in order to provide care to you and for the proper administration of Government (whose personnel are covered by strict confidentiality rules) will be given the information.

 In very limited circumstances or when required by law or a court order, personal data may have to be disclosed to a third party not connected with your health care.
 In all other situations, disclosure that is not covered by this Code of Practice will only occur when we have your specific consent.

-You have the right to confidentiality under the Data Protection Act 1998, the Human Rights Act 1998 and the common law duty of confidence (the Disability Discrimination and the Race Relations Acts may also apply).
+You have the right to confidentiality under the Data Protection Act 2018, the Human Rights Act 1998 and the common law duty of confidence (the Equality Act 2010 may also apply).

 We also comply with the NHS Code of Practice on Confidentiality and we have a requirement under their professional Code of Ethics to keep records about you confidential, secure and accurate.
 All of our staff contracts of employment contain a requirement to keep patient information confidential.

 This document was created using an SEQ Legal template.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser, and stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 Cookies can be used by web servers to identity and track users as they navigate different pages on a website, and to identify users returning to a website.